About Me

 - Jen: Image Processing, Generative Photography, and Cellular Automata

-You can connect with me on other places as well:
+You can connect with me on other platforms as well:

 - Twitter/X: https://x.com/namvdo